rmaarle/me41035/content/pages/index.rst

 **Note that lectures will be recorded and most will be posted publicly to Youtube.**

+Lecturers may upload any files for the students to the General channel's "Files" "Class Materials" folder.
+All members of the MS Team will have access to the files.

 .. _Microsoft Teams: https://www.microsoft.com/en-ww/microsoft-teams/group-chat-software/
 .. _Microsoft Account: https://account.microsoft.com